 But like other insurance companies, workers’ compensation might not be willing to approve your claim or pay you the full amount of damages that you deserve for your work-related injuries.
 To ensure your rights are protected and that you are treated fairly, consult with experienced workers’ compensation attorneys.
 Costa & Ivone, LLC is a young, but dynamic Illinois law firm skilled in handling workers’ compensation for hard-working Illinois residents just like you.
 With a proven track record of successfully helping clients obtain the workers’ comp benefits to which they are entitled, they can help you proceed with your claim.

-If you are working your regular shift at work and you suffer an injury, you should contact your supervisor as quickly as possible so an accident report can be filled out.
+If you are working your regular shift at work and you suffer an injury, whether it be an company auto accident or a construction accident, you should contact your supervisor as quickly as possible so an accident report can be filled out.
 When you notify your supervisor or employer, you need to make sure they know where the accident happened, what you were doing when it happened, how it happened, and the date and time of the accident.
 While you can either notify your supervisor in writing or verbally, it recommended by the Illinois Workers’ Compensation Commission to file the notice in a written format so you can have a paper trail proving notification was made.
 Just letting fellow employees know what happened is not sufficient.
 Instead, make sure you notify management or a supervisor.

 In order to be eligible to claim benefits and to keep your workers’ comp rights in place, you are required to make notification of the accident to your supervisor within 45 days of the date of the injury.
 The longer that you wait to make proper notification, the longer your benefits for your injury will be delayed.
 If you wait longer than 45 days to notify your employer, you could lose all of your workers’ comp benefits or the right to pursue a claim for the injury in question.
 However, the law offers a few exceptions for this particular rule.